 Whether you simply like the flavor or want to reap the powerful medicinal properties, check out these 10 healing benefits of herbal tea.

 If you have a stuffy nose, scratchy throat, or a heavy cough, drinking herbal tea can provide relief.
 Some studies even link herbal tea to reducing similar symptoms associated with asthma.

 Thyme tea contains thymol oil, which can help relax a cough, combat bronchitis, and fight against other infections.
 Elderberry tea can speed recovery from viruses, and ginger tea can soothe sore throats and nasal congestion.

-Most herbal teas, no matter what they derive from, are rich in antioxidants.
-These antioxidants prevent damage from free radicals in the environment that cause harm to our skin and body.
+Most herbal teas, no matter which plant they're made from, are rich in antioxidants.
+These antioxidants prevent damage from free radicals in the environment that cause harm to our bodies, from our skin straight down to our cells.
 Herbal teas are considered effective anti-aging agents because they slow down the aging process of your cells.

-Bilberry and sage herbal teas have been proven to assist in lowering blood sugar levels.
+Bilberry and sage herbal teas are shown to assist in lowering blood sugar levels.
 These particular beverages are also used in diabetic neuropathy.
-Different types of green tea can also improve blood sugar levels for those who are not dependent on insulin.
+Other teas recommended for people with diabetes include chamomile, rooibos, and peppermint.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.